-Boil some deionized water (DI) water (from the container in the lab) in a beaker on a hot plate.
-Measure the temperature of the boiling DI water using an alcohol thermometer and the LabQuest temperature probe.
-Be careful that the lead for the temperature probe does not contact the hot plate.
+- Start Logger Pro on the computer by double clicking on the Logger Pro icon. - Plug the temperature probe into the Go!Link.
+The temperature appears on lower left corner of the screen. - Boil some deionized water (DI water) in a beaker on a hot plate. - Measure the temperature of the boiling DI water using an alcohol thermometer as well as the temperature probe.
+Be careful that the wire for the temperature probe does not contact the hot plate.